-Admit- A person must admit to God that they are a sinner and have disobeyed God.
-They must be sorry for their sin and turn away from sinning.
-Verses that support this step are Romans 3:23; Romans 6:23; Acts 3:19; and 1 John 1:9.
+- Admit- A person must admit to God that they are a sinner and have disobeyed God.
+They must be sorry for their sin and turn away from sinning (repent).
+Look up and read the following verses: Romans 3:23; Romans 6:23; Acts 3:19; and 1 John 1:9.

-Believe- A person must believe that Jesus is God’s Son and that God sent Jesus to pay the penalty for sin and place their faith and trust in Him alone for their salvation.
-Verses about believing include John 3:16; John 14:6; and Romans 5:8.
+- Believe- A person must believe that Jesus is God’s Son and that God sent Jesus to pay the penalty for sin and place their faith and trust in Him alone for their salvation.
+Verses to read about believing include John 3:16; John 14:6; and Romans 5:8.

-Confess- A person must confess their faith in Jesus Christ as Savior and Lord.
+- Confess- A person must confess their faith in Jesus Christ as Savior and Lord of their life.
 Read Romans 10:9-10, 13.

-If you believe these things, here is a simple prayer you may pray to God to become a Christian.
+If you believe these things, here is a simple prayer you may pray to God to commit your life to follow Jesus.
 Simply saying these words doesn’t save you; you must trust and mean what you are saying: